Skip to main content

 Limits

-Agent Builder has a fair-use limit so usage stays predictable.
+Studio Assistant has a fair-use limit so usage stays predictable.
 The size and reset cadence are managed by PolyAI on your account.
 Current usage shows next to the message input.
 When you hit the limit, the assistant pauses until the next reset.
-A rest card replaces the input, and manual editing in Studio still works normally.
+Manual editing in Studio still works normally.
 Usage and limits →

 A full session, step by step